michael8758/cse15l-lab-reports/labReportTwo.md

 **Which methods in your code are called?**
 - First the main method in the ChatServer class is called, then the handleRequest method is called everytime I use `/add-message`.
+- For the second screenshot, the handleRequest method is called everytime I use `/add-message`.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**
 - In the main method, the argument `String[] args` contains the port number for the server in which you are attemping to start.
 - In the handleRequest method, the argument `URI url` is meant to contain the path and query for the server.
 A relevent field within this method is the `String chatHistory` field, where it stores the chat history after using `/add-message`.
+The value of this field currently in the first screenshot is `MacBook: Hello World`
+- In the second screen shot, the main method argument `String[] args` contains the same port number for the server in which you are currently working in.
+- The handleRequest method argument `URI url`, which contains the field `String chatHistory` becomes updated to contain both `MacBook: Hello World` and the new message `Samsung: My name is Apple`.

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**
 - The `String chatHistory` field changes everytime `/add-message` is used because it stores the history of the chat within it, and everytime I am using `/add-message`, the new message I am adding becomes stored within this field.
+In this specific example, I am adding "hello world" said by user "MacBook", in which the url is `/add-message?s=Hello%20World&user=MacBook`.
+In doing so, the field changes to "MacBook: Hello World".
+- In the second screen shot, I am adding the message "Samsung: My Name Is Apple", which is also being stored in the `String chatHistory` field.
+Now the updated field contains both the previous added message and the current message that I am adding - "MacBook: Hello World" and "Samsung: My Name Is Apple".

 **Screen shots of using `/add-message`**
 <img width="1130" alt="Screenshot 2024-01-28 at 7 12 54 PM" src="https://github.com/michael8758/cse15l-lab-reports/assets/152559576/80433695-fc9b-4805-bbe0-c89c08c3c814">